fantasydata/fantasydata-api-node/README.md

 # fantasydata-api-node
 [FantasyData](https://fantasydata.com) API client library wrapper for Node.
 For more information on the FantasyData API check the [Fantasy Data Developer Portal](developer.fantasydata.com/?developer-portal).
+There are no external dependencies for this package aside from [node](node).

 ## Installation
 This library is distributed on `npm`.
 In order to add it as a dependency, run the following command: